Running a node.

 How I stop trusting other people's.

 A Bitcoin node is how you verify the network for yourself.
-I run a Start9 Server One at home.
-It validates every transaction, stores the full blockchain, and answers my wallet's queries without phoning a third-party server.
+Hardware like the Start9 Server One runs at home, validates every transaction, stores the full blockchain, and answers your wallet's queries without phoning a third-party server.
 If you hold non-trivial Bitcoin and do not run a node, every time you open your wallet you are telling someone else about your balance.

 THE SHORT VERSION